Chellie Pingree: Tenure

 Pingree represented Knox County in the Maine Senate.
 She was elected Maine's second female majority leader in 1996.

 During her tenure as a state legislator, Pingree made nationwide headlines when she authored the nation's first bill regulating prescription drug prices, Maine Rx.
 She also shepherded Maine's largest land-bill initiative, Land for Maine's Future.

 2002 U.S. Senate campaign

-In 2002, Pingree ran for the U.S. Senate seat held by Republican junior U.S. Senator Susan Collins.
-Collins, a popular moderate incumbent, won by a margin of 17%.
+In 2002, Pingree ran for the U.S. Senate seat held by Republican Susan Collins.
+Collins, a popular moderate incumbent, won by a vote of 295,041 (58%) to 209,858 (42%).